joelgombin/banR/README.md

 To know more about this package, please read the [vignette](./inst/doc/geocode.md) (`vignette("geocode")`)

 Please report issues and suggestions to the [issues tracker](https://github.com/joelgombin/banR/issues).

-## See also

-* [mhudecheck/revgeo](https://github.com/mhudecheck/revgeo) : reverse geocoding with Google Maps and Photon API